Esgorhannoth/koneko/Readme.md

 All flags preload `Prelude.kn` file from current working directory, if present.
 You can specify `-n` flag to prevent this.

-Several `-e` phrases will be evaluated in the same interpreter, so you can defin a word in one `-e` block and it will be available in the following `-e` blocks.
+Several `-e` phrases will be evaluated in the same interpreter, so you can define a word in one `-e` block and it will be available in the following `-e` blocks.

 ```bash
 $ koneko -e '["*" print] is star ["\n" print] is nl' -f some-other-file.kn -e '[star] 5 times nl'